HelmutZechmann/HelmutZechmann.github.io/_posts/2015-03-01-Socks-Proxy.md

 ### HDFS access

+To access hdfs from your developer machine you need a local copy of your hadoop distribution.
+Configure it to point to your cluster (e.g. download hadoop client config from cloudera manager).

-Add the follwing configuration to your hdfs-site.xml:
+Then add the follwing configuration to your hdfs-site.xml:

 ```xml